Flood Advisory issued for Goliad by NWS - News Break

 Flood Advisory issued for Goliad by NWS

-Effective: 2021-07-09 20:42:00 CDT Expires: 2021-07-12 17:00:00 CDT Urgency: Expected Severity: Minor Certainty: Likely Instruction: Turn around, don`t drown when encountering flooded roads.
+Effective: 2021-07-10 07:00:00 CDT Expires: 2021-07-13 08:31:00 CDT Urgency: Expected Severity: Minor Certainty: Likely Instruction: Turn around, don`t drown when encountering flooded roads.
 Most flood deaths occur in vehicles.
-Be aware of your surroundings and do not drive on flooded roads.
-Target Area: Goliad The National Weather Service in Corpus Christi has extended the * Flood Advisory for Northeastern Aransas County in south central Texas East Central Goliad County in south central Texas Northeastern Refugio County in south central Texas Victoria County in south central Texas Calhoun County in south Texas * Until 945 PM CDT Friday. * At 127 PM CDT, emergency management reported flooding in the advisory area. * Some locations that will experience flooding include Victoria, Seadrift, McFaddin, Guadalupe, Point Comfort, Green Lake, Bloomington, Placedo, Tivoli, Long Mott, Dacosta, Wood Hi, Aransas National Wildlife Refuge, Downtown Victoria, Victoria College, Brentwood Subdivision, Saxet Lakes, Telferner, Victoria Colony Creek Country Club and Victoria Regional Airport.alerts.weather.gov
+Target Area: Goliad The National Weather Service in Corpus Christi has issued a * Flood Advisory for Northeastern Aransas County in south central Texas East Central Goliad County in south central Texas Northeastern Refugio County in south central Texas Victoria County in south central Texas Calhoun County in south Texas * Until 145 PM CDT. * At 1040 AM CDT, Doppler radar indicated heavy rain due to thunderstorms.
+Minor flooding is ongoing or expected to begin shortly in the advisory area. * Some locations that will experience flooding include Victoria, Seadrift, McFaddin, Guadalupe, Point Comfort, Green Lake, Bloomington, Placedo, Tivoli, Long Mott, Dacosta, Wood Hi, Aransas National Wildlife Refuge, Downtown Victoria, Victoria College, Brentwood Subdivision, Saxet Lakes, Telferner, Victoria Colony Creek Country Club and Victoria Regional Airport.alerts.weather.gov

 Comments / 0